Foreign Corrupt Practices Act (FCPA)

 The FCPA, 15 U.S.C. §78dd-1, addresses the problem of international corruption in two key ways:

-- Finally, the statute covers foreign nationals and companies that, while in the U.S., engage in any act in furtherance of a corrupt payment.
+Finally, the statute covers foreign nationals and companies that are not themselves issuers or domestic concerns if they – themselves, or through an agent – engage in any act in furtherance of a corrupt payment while in U.S. territory.

 The FCPA Targets Bribery

 The FCPA broadly applies to any payment intended to induce or influence a foreign official to use his or her position to assist a company in obtaining, retaining, or securing any kind of business advantage.
-For example, the FCPA covers bribes:
+For example, the FCPA covers bribes to:

-- To obtain government action to prevent competitors from entering a market.
+- Obtain government action to prevent competitors from entering a market;

-- To influence the adjudication of lawsuits or enforcement actions.
+- Influence the adjudication of lawsuits or enforcement actions.

 The FCPA covers actual bribes as well as offers and promises to bribe.
 Bribery takes the form of money—often disguised as “consulting fees” or “commissions” given through intermediaries—as well as virtually any form of consideration or thing of value, including gifts, meals, travel, and entertainment.

-Violations of the FCPA are investigated by the SEC and DOJ.
 Whistleblowers with knowledge of FCPA violations may be able to make a claim to the SEC Whistleblower Program, which provides awards for whistleblowers.
-Whistleblowers do not need to live in or be citizens of the United States.
+Whistleblowers do not need to live in, or be citizens of the United States.
 Indeed, it is common for international whistleblowers to have important evidence of FCPA violations.
-Wherever they come from, the SEC has recognized whistleblowers as among the most “powerful weapons” in rooting out fraud:
+Wherever they come from, whistleblowers have been recognized by the U.S. as among the most “powerful weapons” in rooting out fraud:

-Assistance and information from whistleblower can be among the most powerful weapons in the law enforcement arsenal . . . [and] can help SEC and DOJ identify potential violations much earlier than might otherwise have been possible, thus allowing SEC and DOJ to minimize the harm to investors, better preserve the integrity of the U.S. capital markets, and more swiftly hold accountable those responsible for unlawful conduct.
+Assistance and information from whistleblower can be among the most powerful weapons in the law enforcement arsenal.
+Through their knowledge of the circumstances and individuals involved, whistleblowers can help SEC and DOJ identify potential violations much earlier than might otherwise have been possible, thus allowing SEC and DOJ to minimize the harm to investors, better preserve the integrity of the U.S. capital markets, and more swiftly hold accountable those responsible for unlawful conduct.

-If you have information about possible FCPA violations, and would like to talk to the whistleblower attorneys at Constantine Cannon, please contact us for a confidential consultation.
+Whether to become a whistleblower is an important decision.
+If you have information about possible FCPA violations, and would like to talk to the whistleblower attorneys at Constantine Cannon, please contact us today for a confidential consultation.